cyclone-github/hashgen/README.md

 # hashgen
-Hashgen is a simple CLI hash generator that is cross compiled for linux, Windows & Mac.
+Hashgen is a simple CLI hash generator written in go and cross compiled for Linux, Windows & Mac.

 Set your mode and wordlist with a simple command line, press enter and hashgen writes hashes to stdout.